HR Time Management Audit: A 2026 Guide for HR Teams

 How to conduct an HR time management audit effectively

-A well-run audit follows four phases: planning, data gathering, analysis, and reporting.
+How to conduct time audits without turning them into a project: follow four phases, planning, data gathering, analysis, and reporting.
 Skipping any phase produces incomplete findings that HR teams and business owners cannot act on.

 1. Plan the audit scope.
 Decide whether you are auditing payroll accuracy, operational efficiency, or both.
 Identify which departments, job roles, or locations are in scope.
 Set a review period, typically two to four weeks of time records.